 Doing it all cuts partners off from being equal or equal-ish and from figuring out their style of parenting.
 By loosening the reins, you give them the opportunity to hone their skills, show you how capable they are, and relieve you of responsibility.
 That doesn’t mean you can’t still influence their approach to childcare.

-For example, you might continue to be inspired to be aware of your child’s nutrition, but instead of cooking your child’s meals and breastfeeding your baby around the clock, you can make meal suggestions to your partner and let him/her execute.
+For example, you might continue to be inspired to be aware of your child’s nutrition, but instead of cooking all of your child’s meals, you can make meal suggestions to your partner and let him/her execute.
 Or you might share an article about balanced toddler meals with your partner or childcare provider and have them follow through without being the one to buy and prep everything.
 Then you can laugh together about your assumptions that toddlers will eat what you serve them!
 But at least you tried – together.

 Moms: stop equating control with competence

 We can surmise that the psychology behind this is “if he is doing this and is good at it, I must not be,” a kind of reasoning that comes from zero-sum thinking or a belief that one person’s competence must mean the other person’s lack.
-This is a mental trap that keeps moms from positively experiencing others’ involvement and gaining support that we need and deserve.
+This is a mental trap that keeps moms from positively experiencing others’ involvement and gaining support.
 If you feel this thinking sneak up on you, try to remind yourself that it is a bias of your thinking rather than a fact.

 I used to resent when people commented on how great of a dad my husband was – as if that made me any less of a mom.
 I think that’s why I held onto breastfeeding for so long – because it was something only I could do.
 It took having another baby to see this for the positive it is – my kids have two dedicated, highly capable parents.
 How lucky are we? – a Sophia